ASjet/data-struct/README.md

 # data-struct
-Implement of data_struct by cpp
+Implement of data_struct with cpp